Are We Angels That Were Kicked Out Of Heaven? Part 2 – Isaiah

-Well it certainly does talk about somebody who was cast down to Earth, but who is it talking about?
-The WMSCOG says that it refers to the King of Babylon.
+Well Isaiah certainly does talk about somebody who was cast down to Earth, but who does Isaiah talk about?
+The WMSCOG says that this verse refers to the King of Babylon.
 The problem with this interpretation is that the poorly translated NIV substitutes the name Lucifer for morning star.

 The name Lucifer is found in the Bible only one time in the KJV in Isaiah 14:12.
 This is the same passage the WMSCOG erroneously uses from the NIV in an attempt to justify their teaching.